-1. Election of FOR WITHHELD Nominees: Directors [] [] Sidney Dworkin Rami G. Abada Dunnan Edell

-For, except vote withheld from the following nominees(s):

-2. Ratification of the Board of Directors' appointment of Sheft Kahn & Company L.L.P. as the Company's independent, certified public accountants for the fiscal year ending November 30, 1999.
+[X] VOTES AS IN THIS EXAMPLE.
+1. Election of FOR WITHHELD Directors [] [] Nominees Sidney D Rami G. Dunnan I workin Abada For, except vote withheld from the following owing no minee(s).
+2. Ratification of the Board of Directors' appointment of Sheft Kahn & Company L.L.P. as the Company's independent, certified public accountants for the fiscal year ending November 30, 2000.
+FOR [] AGAINST ABSTAIN SIGNATURE(S) DATED: